hiwalord/DataScience/README.md

 # DataScience projects describing the state of apps
- Analysis google play store apps and creating some different plots to show the state of the apps
+ Analyzing googleplaystore apps and creating some different plots to show the state of the apps